-- actual or anticipated fluctuations in our bookings, condition and operating results; - announcements of technological innovations by us or our competitors; - overall conditions in our industry and market; - addition or loss of significant customers; - · changes in laws or regulations applicable to our products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - competition from existing products or new products that may emerge; - issuance of new or updated research or reports by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain intellectual property protection for our technologies; - · announcement or expectation of additional financing efforts; - sales of our common stock by us or our stockholders; - · share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; and - general economic and market conditions.
+- actual or anticipated fluctuations in our bookings, financial condition and operating results; - announcements of technological innovations by us or our competitors; - overall conditions in our industry and market; - addition or loss of significant customers; - · changes in laws or regulations applicable to our products; - · actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - competition from existing products or new products that may emerge; - · issuance of new or updated research or reports by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - disputes or other developments related to proprietary rights, including patents, litigation matters and our ability to obtain intellectual property protection for our technologies; - · announcement or expectation of additional financing efforts; - sales of our common stock by us or our stockholders; - · share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; and - · general economic and market conditions.

 Furthermore, in the past and recently, stock markets have experienced price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may negatively impact the market price of our common stock.
 You may not realize any return on your investment in us and may lose some or all of your investment.
 In the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
+We are currently a party to this type of litigation (see Part II, Item 1 "Legal Proceedings") and may be the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.